Top Places To Visit In Canada

 Canada

-We are going from West to East like we are traveling by train and stopping in every unique city that Canada has to offer.
-Let’s go from Yukon to the shore of Nova Scotia, and try to have the best fun planning your trip.
+We are going from West to East like we are travelling by train and stopping in every unique city that Canada has to offer.
+Let’s go from Yukon to the shore of Nova Scotia and try to find the top places to visit in Canada whilst having the best fun planning your trip.

 Whitehorse, Yukon

-Capital of the cold province of Yukon, Whitehorse is situated on the banks of the Yukon River and it’s the perfect place if you enjoy being outdoors during every season, especially Winter.
-You can explore the wilderness from two main highways and you can check the Yukon Wildlife Preserve where you can admire caribou Dall’s sheep and muskox.
+Capital of the cold province of Yukon, Whitehorse is situated on the banks of the Yukon River.
+It’s the perfect place if you enjoy being outdoors during every season, especially Winter.
+You can explore the wilderness from two main highways, and you can check the Yukon Wildlife Preserve, where you can admire caribou Dall’s sheep and muskox.

-Then, explore Miles Canyon, a 10 miles loop trail that connects the city to wild nature.
+Then, explore Miles Canyon, a 10-mile loop trail that connects the city to wild nature.
 Whitehorse is the perfect Canadian city to visit during Winter, so you can also admire the northern lights during a hike at night.

 Victoria, British Columbia

 The capital of British Columbia, Victoria is one of the most picturesque cities of the Canadian state.
-You can choose to have a hike in the mountain or visit the ocean, depending on what you prefer.
-The city is located on Vancouver Island and sometimes in the ocean surrounding the city, you can be lucky enough to see elephant seals or a whale.
+You can choose to have a hike in the mountains or visit the ocean, depending on what you prefer.
+The city is located on Vancouver Island.
+Sometimes, in the ocean surrounding the city, you can be lucky enough to see elephant seals or a whale.

-If you prefer to have a walk in the city, you can visit the parliament building or just walk through Inner Harbor where there are a lot of places to eat or grab a cup of coffee.
-Then, you can go to the parks like Beacon Hill Park and Goldstream Provincial Park and take in the surroundings.
-The city is also full of historic places and museums, like the Royal BC Museum, where you can go and have a historic and cultural adventure.
+If you prefer to have a walk in the city, you can visit the parliament building or just walk through Inner Harbour, where there are a lot of places to eat or grab a cup of coffee.
+Then, you can go to parks like Beacon Hill Park and Goldstream Provincial Park and take in the immersive surroundings.
+The city is also full of historic places and museums, such as the Royal BC Museum, where you can go and have a historic and cultural adventure.

 Vancouver, British Columbia

-One of the largest cities in Canada, Vancouver is one of the most culturally diverse cities of North America.
+One of the largest cities in Canada, Vancouver is one of the most culturally diverse cities in North America.
 Full of parks to visit, like Queen Elizabeth Park and Stanley Park, Vancouver is also a place for wildlife and adventurous hikes through the Capilano Suspension Bridge.
-The bridge is located among the upper reaches of old-growth rainforest and it’s 460 feet (140 meters) long and peaks at 230 feet high (70 meters) as it crosses the Capilano River.
+The bridge is located among the upper reaches of the old-growth rainforest.
+It’s 460 feet (140 metres) long and peaks at 230 feet high (70 metres) as it crosses the Capilano River.

-Through the city, you can also have a wonderful view at the Vancouver Lookout, a 550 feet above street level tower that gives you a 360° vistas of the city.
+Through the city, you can also have a fantastic view from the Vancouver Lookout, a 550-foot above-street-level tower that gives you a 360° vista of the city.
 Then, if you enjoy a walk in the city, you can go to Robson Street, full of restaurants and shops.
 For a jump in the past, Gastown is the place for you.
 Named after a Yorkshire seaman, “Gassy” Jack Deighton, Gastown is the heart of Vancouver’s Old Town, full of food, fashion, and entertainment.
 Beaches such as Spanish Bank Beach or Kitsilano Beach are the best places to enjoy activities outdoors and away from the city’s noise.

-Vancouver is also called North Hollywood because of the number of movies and tv series that are shot in the city and surroundings.
-If you are familiar with the movie Deadpool, The Twilight Saga, the tv series Supernatural, Smallville, Riverdale, Arrow, The Flash, Supergirl, and Legends of Tomorrow, to name a few, are all shot in the wonderful Canadian city making it a perfect destination for film and tv series lovers.
+Vancouver is also called North Hollywood because of the number of movies and TV series that are shot in the city and surroundings.
+The movie Deadpool, The Twilight Saga, TV series Supernatural, Smallville, Riverdale, Arrow, The Flash, Supergirl, and Legends of Tomorrow, to name a few, are all shot in the beautiful Canadian city, making it a perfect destination for film and TV series lovers.

 Saskatoon, Saskatchewan

 Saskatoon, located in the province of Saskatchewan, is famous for providing activities outdoors.
 There are parks like Wanuskewin Heritage Park, a historical site about the lives of indigenous people.
-It is a historical site where 6.000 year’s old relics are discovered daily.
+It is a historical site where 6,000-year-old relics are discovered daily.
 The visitors can even sleep in a tipi (typical Indigenous tent) overnight.

-Saskatoon prides itself to be the city with more restaurants than the rest of Canada.
+Saskatoon prides itself on being the city with more restaurants than the rest of Canada.
 That is why, every year in July, there is the Taste of Saskatchewan Festival, where the city brings together more than 30 restaurants to share their finest dishes.

 Calgary, Alberta

-Calgary, one of the most populated cities in Canada, is also famous for its huge 10 days rodeo that bills itself as the “Greatest Outdoor Show on Earth”.
-As you walk around the city you can go to Fish Creek Provincial Park or Calgary Tower.
-Take time to visit Heritage Park Historical Village, the city’s largest living historical site where you can see how people used to live between the 1860s and the 1950s.
+Calgary, one of the most populated cities in Canada, is famous for its huge 10-day rodeo that bills itself as the “Greatest Outdoor Show on Earth”.
+As you walk around the city, you can go to Fish Creek Provincial Park or Calgary Tower.
+Take time to visit Heritage Park Historical Village, the city’s largest living historical site, where you can see how people used to live between the 1860s and the 1950s.
 Take a walk through Peace Bridge that connects Downtown Calgary to the community of Sunnyside.

-Calgary is also famous for being a filming location site for a lot of movies and tv series.
+Calgary is also famous for being a filming location site for a lot of movies and TV series.
 For example, The Revenant (2015) was filmed in the Kananaskis Country and the Canadian Badlands, mountains outside the city.
-While the famous, but now closed, Ranchman’s Cookhouse & Dancehall in Calgary was used as the cowboy saddles Jake Gyllenhaal checked in Brokeback Mountain (2005).
-Parts of the movie The Assassination of Jesse James (2007) were on location at Heritage Park, the Fairmont Palliser, and nearby Kananaskis Country.
-And in 2019 the city was the location for the entire Ghostbusters: Afterlife.
-But not only movies but also series like Fargo and The Last of Us are being filmed in Calgary.
+While the famous but now closed Ranchman’s Cookhouse & Dancehall in Calgary was used as the cowboy saddles, Jake Gyllenhaal checked in Brokeback Mountain (2005).
+Parts of the movie The Assassination of Jesse James (2007) were shot at Heritage Park, the Fairmont Palliser, and nearby Kananaskis Country.
+In 2019, the city was the location for the entire Ghostbusters: Afterlife.
+But it’s not all movies here—TV series like The Last of Us were filmed in Calgary.

 Edmonton, Alberta

-Edmonton, the capital of Alberta, it’s home of Fort Edmonton Park, a living history museum that explores the living area from 1759 to 1920.
-The Edmonton area is also full of wildlife and so if you love hiking, you can go to the Elk Island National Park, a refuge for bison and elk.
-Then, there is Whyte Avenue, a street full of old buildings, where you can find restaurants and boutiques to enjoy.
+Edmonton, the capital of Alberta, is home to Fort Edmonton Park, a living history museum that explores the living area from 1759 to 1920.
+The Edmonton area is also full of wildlife, so if you love hiking, you can go to the Elk Island National Park, a refuge for bison and elk.
+Then, there is Whyte Avenue, a street full of old buildings, where you can find restaurants and quaint boutiques to enjoy.

 The magnificent Mutter Conservatory is the most famous landmark of the city.
-It consists of 4 pyramid-shaped glass buildings home to a very beautiful botanical garden.
-But if you prefer a walk indoors or just enjoy art history, first you can go to West Edmonton Mall, North America largest mall where you can enjoy an amusement park inside, or second, take pleasure in the Art Gallery of Alberta, full of 6.000 astonishing artworks from all over the world.
+It consists of 4 pyramid-shaped glass buildings home to a beautiful botanical garden.
+But if you prefer a walk indoors or just enjoy art history, first, you can go to West Edmonton Mall, North America’s largest mall, where you can enjoy an amusement park inside, or second, take pleasure in the Art Gallery of Alberta, full of 6,000 astonishing artworks from all over the world.

 Edmonton is also famous for its High-Level Bridge Streetcar.
-It is 3 km in length, the vintage streetcar service crosses over the North Saskatchewan River and it is a very unique way to explore and enjoy the beauty of the city.
+It is 3 km in length, the vintage streetcar service crosses over the North Saskatchewan River, and it is a unique way to explore and enjoy the beauty of the city.

 Banff, Alberta

 Banff is famous for its beautiful mountains and lakes.
 It is one of the most visited places in Canada.
-Every year more than 200.000 tourists visit to see the beauty of the city surrounded by mountains.
+Every year, more than 200,000 tourists visit to see the beauty of the city surrounded by mountains.
 When looking for somewhere to stay in Banff, the town is famous for its Banff Spring Hotel, which is a sort of castle hotel surrounded by mountains.
-Then you have Banff National Park, which is home to beautiful light blue lakes along with glaciers and forests.
+Then you have Banff National Park, which is home to magical light blue lakes along with glaciers and forests.

 The main highlights of a journey in Banff are the lakes.
 You have the famous Lake Louise with the aristocratic-looking Canadian Pacific hotel Château Lake Louise.
 Other lakes are Moraine Lake, Bow Lake, and Peyto Lake.
-You also have the chance to see Canada’s wildlife in the parks, because they are home to a large number of black bears, elk, caribou, wolves, beaver, and grizzly bears.
+You also have the chance to see Canada’s wildlife in the parks, as they are home to a large number of black bears, elk, caribou, wolves, beavers, and grizzly bears.

 Niagara Falls, Ontario

-When you think of Canada, you think about the wildlife, the broadness of the landscapes, the skyscrapers but above all, you think about the wonderful Niagara Falls.
+When you think of Canada, you think about the wildlife, the broadness of the landscapes, and the skyscrapers, but above all, you think about the wonderful Niagara Falls

-Niagara Falls, the famous falls located on the border with the USA, they’re combined by 3 different falls: Horseshoe Falls, American Falls, and Bridal Veils Falls.
+Niagara Falls, the famous falls located on the border with the USA, are combined by three different falls: Horseshoe Falls, American Falls, and Bridal Veils Falls.
 The waterfalls are a force of nature and beauty to admire.
 The Niagara River rumbles towards a 188-foot waterfall at about 20 to 30 (and up to 68) mph.
-They have the highest flow rate in the world, about 2.400 m3
+They have the highest flow rate in the world, about 2,400 m3.

 Toronto, Ontario

 The capital of the province of Ontario and of the most multicultural cities in Canada, Toronto is the most populous city in Canada and the centre of the country’s financial sector.
 The city is the anchor of the Golden Horseshoe region, which wraps around Lake Ontario from Toronto to Niagara Falls.
-In fact, one of its particularities of the city is Toronto Islands right in front of the harbor.
-With a 15 minutes ride on the boat, you can go and have a bike ride on the islands.
+In fact, one of the particularities of the city is the Toronto Islands, right in front of the harbour.
+With a 15-minute boat ride, you can go and have a bike ride on the islands.

-Or check the Entertainment District, where you have the theatres, the TIFF Bell Lightbox where every year the Toronto International Film festival happens, CN Tower and Rogers Center.
-If you want a hike in the park, High Park with its flora and fauna is the right place for you.
+We recommend checking the Entertainment District, where there is the TIFF Bell Lightbox, where every year the Toronto International Film Festival happens, CN Tower and Rogers Centre.
+If you want a hike in the park, High Park, with its flora and fauna, is the right place for you.

-History plays an important part in the city, and if you want to know more about Canadian history and art you should visit the Royal Ontario Museum, Art Gallery, and Black Creek Pioneer Village, where you can find historic houses, shops, and restaurants still in good shape.
-Then if you are eager for something fun, you should check Canada’s Wonderland, the largest theme park in the area.
+History plays an important part in the city, and if you want to know more about Canadian history and art, you should visit the Royal Ontario Museum, Art Gallery, and Black Creek Pioneer Village, where you can find historic houses, shops, and restaurants still in good shape.
+Then, if you are eager for something fun, you should check out Canada’s Wonderland, the largest theme park in the area.

 Ottawa, Ontario